Long Beach City College: Student support services and programs

-Career & Job Services (LAC/PCC) - Career counselors assist with the exploration and development of career and employment goals.
+Career & Job Services (LAC/TTC) - Career counselors assist with the exploration and development of career and employment goals.

-CalWORKs (PCC) - Supportive services to county public assistance (welfare) recipients in the form of dedicated CalWORKs counselors, case management, childcare, work-study.
+CalWORKs (TTC) - Supportive services to county public assistance (welfare) recipients in the form of dedicated CalWORKs counselors, case management, childcare, work-study.

-Child Development Center (LAC/PCC) - Quality child care is given to 2- to 5-year-old children of Long Beach City College students, faculty and staff.
+Child Development Center (LAC/TTC) - Quality child care is given to 2- to 5-year-old children of Long Beach City College students, faculty and staff.

-Disabled Students Programs and Services (LAC/PCC) - DSPS provides many support services that enable students with disabilities to participate in the college's programs and activities including note-takers, readers, interpreters and assistance with registration.
+Disabled Students Programs and Services (LAC/TTC) - DSPS provides many support services that enable students with disabilities to participate in the college's programs and activities including note-takers, readers, interpreters and assistance with registration.

-English as a Second Language Office (PCC) - Provides bilingual information on college services and benefits by ESL Counselors and Advisors, offers the ESL test, and provides assistance with online registration.
+English as a Second Language Office (TTC) - Provides bilingual information on college services and benefits by ESL Counselors and Advisors, offers the ESL test, and provides assistance with online registration.

-Extended Opportunity Programs & Services (LAC/PCC) - Retention program designed to assist qualified students with educational counseling, priority registration, assistance with transfer and assistance with textbooks/supplies.
+Extended Opportunity Programs & Services (LAC/TTC) - Retention program designed to assist qualified students with educational counseling, priority registration, assistance with transfer and assistance with textbooks/supplies.

-Cooperative Agencies Resources for Education (LAC/PCC) - Additional assistance for EOPS students who are single parents, head of household, have at least one child 13 years of age or younger and are participating in CalWORKs or GAIN.
+Cooperative Agencies Resources for Education (LAC/TTC) - Additional assistance for EOPS students who are single parents, head of household, have at least one child 13 years of age or younger and are participating in CalWORKs or GAIN.

-Honors Program (LAC/PCC) - Provides classes and programs to prepare high-achieving students for transfer to competitive four-year colleges and universities.
+Honors Program (LAC/TTC) - Provides classes and programs to prepare high-achieving students for transfer to competitive four-year colleges and universities.

 International Students Program (LAC) - Services in immigration matters; academic, career and personal counseling; and housing assistance to international students.

 American Language and Culture Institute (LAC) - Provides English language preparation and an F-1 visa for international students.

-Transfer Center (LAC/PCC) - Helps new and transfer-bound students with registration and transfer workshops, LBCC online access, and assists in communication with university representatives.
+Transfer Center (LAC/TTC) - Helps new and transfer-bound students with registration and transfer workshops, LBCC online access, and assists in communication with university representatives.